 When the church is locked, a key to the door in the archway is available at the Tourist Information Office across the road.
 We pass through the ancient schoolroom adjoining the church, which was once the Crypt School founded by John and Joanne Cooke in the sixteenth century.
 This was the first school attended by Whitefield.
 In 1880 the school moved, and this building was given to the church in commemoration of the centenary of Robert Raikes' first Sunday School.
 It continues to serve as the church hall.

 The church itself is small and rectangular, without transepts.
 A leaflet guides us round, identifying features of interest.
 On the south side is the font, small like a birdbath, where both Whitefield and Raikes were baptised.
 The pulpit - used by Whitefield for his first sermon - has the original sounding board suspended above.
 The date was 27th June 1736, exactly a week after his ordination.
-A memorial tablet on the adjacent pillar commemorates Whitefield as "pioneer in evangelism, child care and education in Britain and America".
+A memorial tablet on the adjacent pillar commemorates Whitefield as pioneer in evangelism, child care and education in Britain and America.

 The south-east corner of the church forms the Raikes Chapel, where Robert Raikes is buried in a family vault.
 There are various memorials to him and some framed facsimile copies of his letters.

 Whitefield was one of the greatest preachers of all time.
 It was said that his unaided voice could be heard by crowds of 30,000 in the open air.
 He attended Pembroke College, Oxford, and was a member of the "Holy Club", founded by Charles Wesley.
 After ordination he served a brief curacy in Hampshire and then took to preaching in the open air.
-Whitefield made seven visits to America, preaching with such fervour that even sceptics like Benjamin Franklin were impressed.
+Whitefield made seven visits to America, preaching with such eloquence that even impressed sceptics like Benjamin Franklin.
 In the newly founded colony of Georgia he built an orphanage, whose financial and administrative needs proved a burden throughout his life.
 On 29th September 1770, he preached his final sermon at a house in Newburyport, Massachusetts, and died the following day.

 Robert Raikes' House